 3. Tax Planning Under OBBBA

-The One Big Beautiful Bill Act of 2025 made several TCJA provisions permanent and lifted the estate tax exemption to $15 million per person.
-The tax planning implications — Roth conversion strategy, gifting timelines, capital gains harvesting — require advisor attention now while the rules are still being interpreted in IRS guidance.
+The One Big Beautiful Bill Act made several TCJA provisions permanent and lifted the estate tax exemption to $13.99 million per person.
+The tax planning implications – Roth conversion strategy, gifting timelines, capital gains harvesting – require advisor attention now while IRS guidance continues to be issued throughout 2026.

 Latest analyses: